University of Memphis students react to Tigers fine, probation

 “I feel like it is a good thing, I feel like it’s a lot of kids here that come to play basketball and they should not have to suffer on behalf of the coach,” said student Khalik McKay.

-The University of Memphis Tigers basketball teams open up their season on November 7 in Nashville against Vanderbilt.
+The University of Memphis Tigers basketball team opens up their season on November 7 in Nashville against Vanderbilt.